 2. Black pepper

-You may have heard about the potential of this EO to cause sun sensitivity owing to an active compound in it called bergapten.
+You may have heard about the potential of bergamot essential oil to cause sun sensitivity owing to an active compound in it called bergapten.
 This psoralen is also found in oils extracted from other citrus fruits, depending on the extraction process used.
-The photosensitivity caused by bergapten can lead to hyperpigmentation or dark patches, which is why bergapten free versions of bergamot oil are recommended for use in skin care.

 Normally, the risk of hyperpigmentation is an undesired property but not when you are dealing with vitiligo.
 In fact, the ability of this oil to cause skin darkness can be used to increase the amount of melanin in the skin.